NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Cloaked Gouger.md

 abilities_mid:
   - name: ""
   - name: "Dazzling Aura"
-    desc: " (aura,occult,visual) Aura 30 feet.\nA creature that starts its turn in the area must attempt a Fortitude save.
-On a failure, the creature is Dazzled for 1d4 rounds by the entrancing, unblinking eyes on the gouger's cloak.\nRegardless of the result of this save, the creature is immune to this cloaked gouger's dazzling aura for 24 hours."
+    desc: " (aura,occult,visual) [[Bestiary Ability Glossary/Aura|Aura]] 30 feet.\n\nA creature that starts its turn in the area must attempt a DC 22 Fortitude save.
+On a failure, the creature is [[Conditions/Dazzled|Dazzled]] for 1d4 rounds by the entrancing, unblinking eyes on the gouger's cloak.\n\nRegardless of the result of this save, the creature is immune to this cloaked gouger's dazzling aura for 24 hours."

   - name: "Unblinking"
-    desc: "  A cloaked gouger takes a -2 status penalty to saving throws against gaze attacks.\nIt can never use the Avert Gaze action."
+    desc: "  A cloaked gouger takes a -2 status penalty to saving throws against gaze attacks.\n\nIt can never use the [[Actions/Avert Gaze|Avert Gaze]] action."

 attacks:
   - name: ""